What is L Glutamine?

 Q. What is Glutamine?

-A. Glutamine is the most abundant non-essential amino acid in the human body.
+A. It's the most abundant non-essential amino acid in the human body.

 Q. When should I use Glutamine?